zhang-mickey/computational-geometry/README.md

 # test sample
-Stating only the running time is su cient, no need to explain your answers in detail.

 (a) Given a set of n line segments in the plane, testing if they are all pairwise disjoint.